An overview of job planning

 Clock and document article illustration

 Job plans are part of your contract of employment.
-They are an annual agreement that set out your duties, responsibilities and objectives for the coming year.
+They are an annual agreement that set out your duties, responsibilities, objectives and agree supporting resources for the coming year.

 What a job plan should include